sebcp/cc3002-project/README.md

 * Units have a boolean, isAlive, that describes their current state.
 It's true if their hp hasn't fallen to 0; it's false if it has.
 * Units equip items through double dispatch, if the unit is alive and it has the item in it's inventory, it sends a message to the item.
 If the item "matches" the class, it's equipped (for example, when an archer tries to equip a bow, it'll work).
 * Units can combat other units if they're both alive.
-Before every attack, the hp of the combatants is checked, if any of them has 0 hp the combat stops.
 If the target is in range and the attacker has an item equiped, the target will be attacked.
+Unless the target doesn't have an item equipped, after being attacked, it's hp is checked and if it's still alive it'll counter the attack.
+If the target doesn't have an item equipped, it will just receive the damage of the item the unit's holding.
-Unless the target doesn't have an item equipped, after being attacked, it's hp is checked, if it's alive it'll counter the attack.
-If the target doesn't have an item equipped it
+When attacked by a cleric with an equipped staff, the cleric will heal the unit and this unit won't counterattack.
 * The units' attack is also done through double dispatch, the unit sends a message to its' item saying it will attack the target's item.
 Then the unit's item sends a message to the target's item saying it will attack it, when received, the target's item sends a message to the targeted unit making it receive the calculated damage.
 * The damage a unit should received when attacked by an item is calculated as it follows: When attacked by a weapon that's strong against yours, you receive 1.5 times the damage.
 When attacked by a weapon that's weak against yours, you receive 20 less damage.
 The weakness/resistance tables are the following: